parappayo/book-notes/by-subject.md

 ## Infrastructure

+### Operating Systems

+* The Multics System: An Examination of Its Structure (Elliot Organick, 1972, MIT Press)

 ### Operating Systems, Unix

 * The Design and Implementation of the 4.3BSD Operating System (Samuel Leffler, 1989, Addison-Wesley)
 * Unix and Linux Administration Handbook (Nemeth, Snyder, and Hein, 1989, Addison-Wesley)
 * Advanced Programming in the UNIX Environment (W. Richard Stevens, 1992, Addison-Wesley)
 * Absolute OpenBSD (Michael Lucas, 2003, No Starch)
+* The Design and Implementation of the FreeBSD Operating System (Marshall McKusick, George Neville-Neil, 2005, Addison-Wesley)
 * Absolute FreeBSD (Michael Lucas, 2007, No Starch)

 ### Operating Systems, Windows